Planning Ahead For Illness/Emergencies

 - What are your preferred liquids in case of upset stomachs?
 Jello, popsicles, ginger ale, Gatorade, Pedialyte, tea, etc. Add whichever you use to your next grocery shopping list.

-Weather & Other Unwanted Messes
+Planning For Weather & Other Unwanted Messes

 These questions might seem too early, but time flies by so here goes: